konomiyuzu/RoR2/CustomChaosPool/src/Export/README.md

 You can find me in the modding discord **konomiyu#3611**, feel free to message me regarding any issues or suggestions for the mod
 ## Changelog

+**1.1.4**

+* Changed the default value from "Volcanic Egg" to "FireBallDash" so that it works with languages other than english

 **1.1.3**

-* Give equipment info now gaves extra info
+* Give equipment info now gives extra info
 * Improved step by step guide to be easier to follow

 **1.1.2**